 During those six years, your credit score will be significantly lowered and you'll be viewed as a high-risk lender which can make it difficult to get approved for any other credit agreements, such as a phone contract, bank account, personal loan, or mortgage.

-As well as being added to your credit file, your CCJ will also be added to a public register known as the Register of Judgments, Orders, and Fines or the 'CCJ Register' for six years.
+Your CCJ will be listed on a public register known as the Register of Judgments, Orders, and Fines, commonly known as the 'CCJ Register' for six years.

 This is an online list of all individuals who have had a CCJ issued against them.